 Re-usable sipper cups

-The Zoo has aggressively promoted the use of the re-usable "sipper" cup, tripling the sale of the cups in eight years.
+The Zoo has aggressively promoted the use of the re-usable "sipper" cup, tripling the sale of the cups in nine years.
 The refillable sipper program reduced the use of thousands of paper cups each season.
 The Zoo encouraged guests to bring their sipper cups back with them each time they visited the Zoo.

 The Zoo recently changed many of its gasoline-powered vehicles to electric vehicles to avoid using higher-cost fossil fuels, reduce harmful substances released into the atmosphere and save money.

-Heating, Air Conditioning
+Heating, Air Conditioning, Lighting

 The Zoo in 2012 installed a new heating, ventilation and air conditioning system on the roof of the Herpetarium, where glass block windows in the crocodile exhibit save energy by creating a less drafty seal on the windows and allowing sunlight to filter through.